szolll/wsl-environment-configuration/README.md

 ## Usage
 After running the script, restart your WSL session for all changes to take effect.

+## Tested on

+Windows 11 WSL2
+Ubuntu 22.04

 ## Contributions
 Feel free to open issues or submit pull requests if you have suggestions or improvements.